Dr. Jason Knouft

 Mail: Department of Biology, St. Louis University, 3507 Laclede Ave.
 St. Louis, MO 63103-2010

 Research opportunities: My laboratory currently has openings for master's and doctoral degree students as well as undergraduates.
-In particular, I am seeking students interested in integrating field, lab, and GIS-based techniques to better understand the factors involved in the evolution of species distributions and community structure.
+In particular, I am seeking students interested in integrating field, lab, and GIS-based techniques to better understand the factors involved in the regulation of freshwater species distributions and community structure.
 Please contact me for further information.

 Niu, S. Q., Franczyk, M., and Knouft, J. H. 2012.
 Regional species richness, hydrological characteristics and the local species richness of assemblages of North American stream fishes.
 Freshwater Biology 57:2367-2377.

 Michel, M. J. and Knouft J. H. 2012.
 Niche variability and its consequences for species distribution modeling.
 PLoS ONE 7:e44932.